 1. FYSE ENTERTAINMENT ALLOWANCE

 Each FYSE has a course enrichment budget of $250.
 In addition, the program provides $100 for social interactions with seminar students.
-Requests for reimbursements should be submitted to the director or coordinator of the first-year seminar program.
+Requests for reimbursements should be submitted through Oracle using the appropriate EDORDA for the expense.

 2. PROGRAM ENRICHMENT FUNDS

 Funds are budgeted each year earmarked for lectures, co-curricular programs specific to your department, and student research expenses.
 The dean of curriculum administers the budget.
 All expenses (honoraria, travel, entertainment, etc.) must come from this assignment.
 Vouchers, signed by the department chair, may be submitted directly to the Accounts Payable Office.